Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] String

 [Reference](https://www.geeksforgeeks.org/java-main-method-public-static-void-main-string-args/)
 To make the main method the entry point of the program in Java,we need to use the static keyword.
-So, the correct answer is:static
+So, the correct answer is: static
 The main method must be declared as public static void main(String[] args) to serve as the entry point for a Java program

 #### Q133.
 You have a list of Bunny objects that you want to sort by weight using Collections.sort.
 What modification would you make to the Bunny class?